Skip to main content

 -Create a Newsletter

 -EmailOctopus and Beehiiv are free for the shocking number of the first 2,500 subscribers.
 Mailchimp and Mailerlite are free for the first couple hundred subscribers.
 I'm sure others are as well.
 You want an email list.
+Even if you don't want to send a regular newsletter and only send an email when your new book is out, that is okay!
 This is your lifeline to your readers.
 Social media can disappear tomorrow.
 Amazon can take down your books tomorrow.
 You need an email list.

 -Make sure to create a newsletter landing page and link it at the top of your LinkTree.